dannav/starship/README.md

 # starship

+To see it in action checkout the gifs here https://github.com/dannav/starship/tree/master/services

 Starship is a full text search engine and indexer for any kind of text document (pdf/word/txt/rtf/etc...).
 I pursued this project last year (EOY 2018 - JAN 2019) as a small experiment while researching ways to index documents.